 - There is no need to rush this adventure.
 Check out the market and start slowly, such as catering your friend’s events.

 - Getting started can be the hardest step.
-This is where you take a plunge and simple do it.
+This is where you take a plunge and simply do it.
 Start.
 No excuses.

 - Any business, including your home business, will not survive with only one client.
 Returning to the bakery example, it’s a bad idea to rely on just one source of income, The whole idea of entrepreneurship is to grow and have a multitude of resources.
 Work hard to acquire as many clients as you can